ABOUT US

 ELENA SYMEONIDOU

 Elena is working in the environmental and agricultural sector in the Cyclades since 2010, focusing on natural resources management and food production.
 She is actively using the frameworks and toolboxes of Permaculture and Agroecology, in projects ranging from private gardens and farms to public regeneration projects.
 She facilitates public events and teaches seminars and workshops in diverse audiences.
 Having lived mostly in Paros island for over a decade, she has studied the fascinating but fragile island ecosystems, has witnessed the effects of climate change, land use change and overtourism on the archipelago and has concentrated her work towards the mitigation and adaptation to these effects.
-She has been in the CPF family with various roles since 2018.
+She has been in the CPF family with various roles since 2018 and currently works as our Scientific Advisor and Manager for terrestrial projects.

 VANGELIS PARAVAS